University Initiatives under the direction of the Provost supports the development of major funding proposals.

-- U.S. Department of Education’s Title V, A – “Enseñamos en el Valle Central” award to prepare teachers who can serve students in bilingual classrooms in the Central Valley.
+- U.S. Department of Education’s Title V, A – “Enseñamos en el Valle Central” award to bring together the university and community colleges to prepare teachers who can serve students in bilingual classrooms in the Central Valley. $3.75 million total.